oracle/python-cx_Oracle/doc/connection.rst

    value of 0 indicates that the subscription does not expire.
 The operations argument enables filtering of the messages that are sent (insert, update, delete).
 The rowids flag specifies whether the rowids of affected rows should be included in the messages that are sent.
+The port specifies the listening port for callback notifications from the database server.

    .. note::